 Marvila is an out of the way neighbourhood to the east of Lisbon.
 It’s off the beaten track.
 But yet, for lovers of street art, it hosts one of the greatest collections of murals in the city.

 Perched on top of a hillock the district overlooks the coast about 15 minutes walk away.
 It is intersected by a couple of railway lines and the ground is dusty and dry.
 Visiting when I did, in the September heat, there wasn’t much shade cover when walking around.
 Nor are there many places to take a break.
 The area is dominated by it’s high rise apartment blocks.
 Such a familiar sight in the suburban districts of Lisbon and the areas around.

-The murals are the result of the MURO Urban Art Festival which took place in 2017.
+The street art murals of Marvila are the result of the MURO Urban Art Festival which took place in 2017.
 It was one of a number of events as part of Lisbon being the Ibero-American Capital of Culture for that year.
 As a result you may detect a fair amount of Latin American feel to the work.
 Portugal and the Iberian peninsula have of course got strong links to Brazil and the rest of South America.
 Each artist was given the brief of ‘past and present’ to re-interpret those links in their own way.